How you can contribute!

-Contributing to the docs is really easy because it is all written in HTML5.
-In a very minimal way too - you will find most of the source documents are very straightforward and human-readable, if you just want to dip in and change a paragraph or add some extra info.
+Contributing to the docs is really easy because it is all written in GitHub flavored Markdown.
+You will find most of the source documents are very straightforward and human-readable, if you just want to dip in and change a paragraph or add some extra info.

-If you find you need to add a page to the documentation, then you will also need to add it to the navigation, which means altering two additional files - navigation.html and navigation.json
+If you find you need to add a page to the documentation, then you will also need to add it to the navigation, which means altering one file,

 Testing or Deploying locally